We welcome your comments, questions and suggested additions to this Toolkit.

 List of programs and participation figures for the last two-three years, including as much specific data as possible

-Recent program evaluations, survey results, anything that will help you weigh the value of your activities
+Recent program evaluations, survey results, or anything that will help you weigh the value of your activities

 The information included in this Toolkit was culled from sources available to the public, with input and review by field and subject matter experts.
 Every effort was made to present current and correct information as of July, 2021.
 This Toolkit does not represent legal guidance, and is provided for informational purposes.
 The author and publisher cannot be responsible for any losses or failures users experience as a result of using this information.